vast-data/cosmos-labs/examples/README.md

 - ✅ Skips VAST internal directories and shows progress indicators
 - ✅ Groups results by top-level folders with detailed breakdown

+NOTE: This script only works on systems that have the catalog enabled.
+If you don't have the catalog enabled, used the 07b script below.

 **Run:** `python 07_orphaned_data_discovery_catalog.py`

 ### 7b.
 [Orphaned Data Discovery (no catalog)](07b_orphaned_data_discovery_no_catalog.py)